emit-rs/emit/book/src/producing-events/tracing/manual-span-creation.md

 Using `SpanGuard`s is the recommended way to trace code with `emit`.
 It applies filtering for you, so the span is only created if it matches the configured filter.
 It also ensures a span is emitted even if the traced code panics or otherwise returns without explicitly completing.

-## Creating spans without an `SpanGuard`
+## Creating spans without a `SpanGuard`

-In cases where sampling or filtering aren't used, or when execution of a single span is split across multiple functions, you can create spans without using an `SpanGuard`:
+In cases where sampling or filtering aren't used, or when execution of a single span is split across multiple functions, you can create spans without using a `SpanGuard`:

 ```rust
 # extern crate emit;